osohq/oso/docs/understand/policies/auth-models/inheritance.rst

   applications may have encoded relationships this way.
 Maybe when we wrote our code we didn't create a ``PatientData`` class, and just implemented ``Lab``, ``Order`` and ``Test`` separately.
-We still want to treat them as one concept in Polar, but don't want to change our application.
+We still want to treat them as one concept in our policy, but don't want to change our application.

-  Polar includes a ``group`` feature that can be used for exactly this purpose:
+  Polar includes a ``group`` construct that can be used for exactly this purpose:

   .. literalinclude:: /examples/inheritance/05-group.polar
      :language: polar